HiddenMark/Netflix2/docs/Netflix2Tutorial.md

 #### Static Filtering (@Query) Pros and Cons

-- PRO: very easy to use.
+- :white_check_mark: PRO: very easy to use.

-- PRO: with Native Queries, full control of what is thrown to the database.
+- :white_check_mark: PRO: with Native Queries, full control of what is thrown to the database.

-- PRO: with JPQL high code readability
+- :white_check_mark: PRO: with JPQL high code readability

-- CON: queries are static strings, cannot be modified at runtime
+- :x: CON: queries are static strings, cannot be modified at runtime

-- CON: parameters in the queries are obligatory, cannot be omitted (and NULL **IS** a value)
+- :x: CON: parameters in the queries are obligatory, cannot be omitted (and NULL **IS** a value)

-- CON: with Native Queries, database dependency
+- :x: CON: with Native Queries, database dependency

-- CON: with JPQL, possible loss of performance.
+- :x: CON: with JPQL, possible loss of performance.

-- CON: the queries are strings, there is no type checking of the parameters at compilation time.
+- :x: CON: the queries are strings, there is no type checking of the parameters at compilation time.
 This means that if I change the code, the compiler will not advise me to also change the related queries, and they will fail at execution time.